-“We’re excited to share in the 100th Anniversary of the National Park Service—especially since Yellowstone is right in our back yard,” explains Karen McWhorter, the Center’s Scarlett Curator of Western Art.
+“We’re excited to share in the 100th Anniversary of the National Park Service—especially since Yellowstone is right in our back yard,” explained Karen McWhorter, the Center’s Scarlett Curator of Western Art.
 “The symposium coincides with an exhibition of the same name in the Whitney Western Art Museum, as well as the publication of a revised edition of art historian Peter Hassrick’s book Drawn to Yellowstone.”

-Inspiring Sights also relates to three additional summer 2016 exhibitions at the Center: Yellowstone Discovered, a presentation of William Henry Jackson’s Albertypes of Yellowstone; Mapping Yellowstone; and Invisible Boundaries: Animal Migrations in the Greater Yellowstone Ecosystem, an exhibition combining fine art, field research, and photography centered on animal migration in the Greater Yellowstone Ecosystem.
+Inspiring Sights also related to three additional summer 2016 exhibitions at the Center: Yellowstone Discovered, a presentation of William Henry Jackson’s Albertypes of Yellowstone; Mapping Yellowstone; and Invisible Boundaries: Animal Migrations in the Greater Yellowstone Ecosystem, an exhibition combining fine art, field research, and photography centered on animal migration in the Greater Yellowstone Ecosystem.

-Symposium topics and speakers include:
+Symposium topics and speakers included:

 - Albert Bierstadt by Peter Hassrick, Director Emeritus & Senior Scholar, Center of the West

 - William Henry Jackson by Eric Paddock, Curator of Photography, Denver Art Museum

 - Thomas Moran by Joni Kinsey, Professor of Art History, University of Iowa

 - Backcountry Waterfalls of Yellowstone by Mike “M.C.”
 Poulsen, Artist